KhaliqueN/DynamicPSN/README.md

 ====

 This folder contains the original implementation of our software by Khalique Newaz, 2021.
 This folder is part of the publication "Multi-layer sequential protein structure networks improve protein structural classification", K. Newaz, J. Piland, P.L.
 Clark, S.J.
-Emrich, Jun Li, and T. Milenković (2021), under review.
+Emrich, Jun Li, and T. Milenković (2021), Proteins: Structure, Function, and Bioinformatics.